TakahiroShimada/SDLfilter/README.md

 --------

-SDLfilter contains a variety of functions to screen GPS/Argos locations and to assess the sample size of tracking data to optimise the analysis of animal distributions.
+SDLfilter contains a variety of functions to screen GPS/Argos locations and to assess the adequacy of sample size of tracking data for animal distribution analysis.

 Installation
 ------------